lisongx/notimportant.org/_includes/intro.md

 I like learning new things, from [Funtional Programming][progfun] to [Astrobiology][astrobiology].

-I'm also a member of [System Error][system_error], a local indie experimental music organization in which I make [audiovisual art][kunjinkao_video] works by code..
-We just release the 2nd Anniversary Compilation, you can buy this cd at [here][se2].
+I'm also a member of [System Error][system_error], a local indie experimental music organization in which I make [audiovisual art][kunjinkao_video] works by code.
+We just release the 2nd Anniversary Compilation, you can buy this record at [here][se2].

 Recentely I’ve been crazy for shooting [photos][photos] by a toy camera, [kicking shuttlecock][jianzi], eating every [hulatang][hulatang](a soup originated in Xi' an) in the city, and learning how to build web apps [without backend][nobackend].